 Justice Reinvestment in Texas

 Justice Reinvestment policies were adopted in the 2008–2009 biennial budget.
-The framework included several policies designed to address theses challenges, such as:
+The framework included several policies designed to address these challenges, such as

-- Increasing treatment capacity in the prison system by 5,200 program slots for substance abuse treatment (outpatient, in-prison, and post-release) and mental health treatment; and
+- Increasing treatment capacity in the prison system by 5,200 program slots for substance use disorder treatment (outpatient, in-prison, and post-release) and mental health treatment; and

-- Expanding diversion options in the probation and parole system by 4,500 beds for technical violations of supervision, transitional treatment, and substance abuse treatment.
+- Expanding diversion options in the probation and parole system by 4,500 beds for technical violations of supervision, transitional treatment, and substance use disorder treatment.